Madeira

 Madeira's characteristic climate makes for pleasant weather all year long.
 Paired with the multiple festivals, a visit at any time of the year will be worth it.
 Madeira is also known for its New Year's Eve and Carnival celebrations, making these seasons a must-go for those who cannot miss a festive event.

 Portugal can be visited visa-free for up to 90 days by citizens of Australia, New Zealand, Japan, South Korea, Taiwan, Malaysia, Israel, UAE and most countries in America.
 If you are unsure whether or not you need to apply for a visa, we recommend contacting the embassy or consulate in your country.
-International (non-Schengen) travelers need a passport that is valid for at least 3 months after the end of their intended trip in order to enter the Schengen zone.
-Citizens of Schengen countries can travel without a passport, but must have a valid ID with them during their stay.
+International (non-Schengen) travellers need a passport that is valid for at least 3 months after the end of their intended trip in order to enter the Schengen zone.
+Citizens of Schengen countries can travel without a passport but must have a valid ID with them during their stay.

-Prescription and non-prescription drugs are available from pharmacies (farmâcia), but if you need regular medication it is better to take supplies with you.
-Pharmacies are usually open Monday to Friday (09am–13pm and 3pm–7pm).
+Prescription and non-prescription drugs are available from pharmacies (farmácia), but if you need regular medication it is better to take supplies with you.
+Pharmacies are usually open Mon–Fri (9am–1pm and 3pm–7pm).
 There are some pharmacies that are open beyond this schedule but in only some specific points.
-To find out which pharmacies open all day, you can check the information posted in every pharmacy.
+To find out which pharmacies are open all day, you can check the information posted in every pharmacy.

 Country code: +351 Area code: 291